The relation between the radii and the densities of magnetic skyrmions: Numerical results

 \section{Numerical results}

 We run the simulation on a $512\times 512$ square lattice.
-In the simulation, we use dimensionless homogeneous $J$, $D$ and $B$. $J=1$ is used as the definition of the energy unit~\cite{jdb1,jdb2,*jdb3}, the results are presented with $D/J$ and $B/J$.
-In the previous works, the Gilbert constant was chose to be $\alpha=0.01$ to $1$~\cite{otherlatticesimulation,llg2,jdb2,*jdb3,alpha1,*alpha2,*alpha3,*alpha4,*alpha5,*alpha6,*alpha7,*alpha8}.
-In this paper, we use $\alpha=0.04$ which is in the region of commonly used $\alpha$.
+In the simulation, we use dimensionless homogeneous $J$, $D$ and $B$. $J=1$ is used as the definition of the energy unit~\cite{jdb1,jdb2,jdb3}, the results are presented with $d$ and $b$.
+In the previous works, the Gilbert constant was chose to be $\alpha=0.01$ to $1$~\cite{otherlatticesimulation,llg2,jdb2,jdb3,alpha1,alpha2,alpha3,alpha4,alpha5,alpha6,alpha7,alpha8}.
+In this work, we use $\alpha=0.04$ which is in the region of commonly used $\alpha$.
 The time step is denoted as $\Delta t$.
-We use $\Delta t=0.01$ time unit, and the configurations are stabled typically after about $10^6$ steps starting with a randomized initial state.
-The average radius of the skyrmions is denoted as $r$, which is measured by using the method introduced in Ref.~\cite{radius2}.
-Denoting the The radius of a skyrmion is related to the number of sites in an isoheight contour of $z$ component of local magnetic moment $n_z$.
-The isoheight contour in use is $n_z=h$ with threshold $h=0.7$.
+We use $\Delta t=0.01$ time unit, and the configurations are stabled typically after about $10^6\sim 10^7$ steps starting with a randomized initial state.
+The average radius of the skyrmions is measured as $r_s=A_s/NA$ where $A_s$ is the total area of the skyrmions which is determined by the number of sites in the isoheight $n_z=h$ with $h=0.9$, $A=512^2$ and $N$ is the number of skyrmions.
+The standard error of the radii of skyrmions are also measured.